Weliras/sam-file-analyzer/README.md

   * Added 3 options to filter not mapped SAM records (Repeating substrings, Equal probability of Nucleotides (0.25 - deviation <= P(A,C,G,T) <= 0.25 + deviation), Checking if sam_record has similar Nucleotides probabilities like any virus from fasta files )
   * Zatím projdu celý soubor fasta a z něho celého počítám pravděpodobnosti.
 Možná lepší použít CDS/gene z gtf a počítat přímo z těch pozic????
   * Added numerical summary (count of filtered, count of mapped, count of total, ...)
+* 04. 02.
+2022:
+  * Added option to use blast api for best 10 candidates.
+Using threads for making requests and getting results.